Living-with-machines/TheLivingMachine/README.md

 - To download iPykernel use
   `conda install -c anaconda ipykernel`

-- To install PyTorch visit (https://pytorch.org/get-started/locally/) to select the appropriate version for your OS.
+- To enable the kernel on Jupyter Notebooks
+  `python -m ipykernel install --user --name py39tlm --display-name "Python (py39tlm)"`

 - You should then be able to run the Jupyter Notebooks provided in the repository using `jupyter notebook`.